 For this reason, the south Alentejo coast is hugely popular with the Portuguese, who return here for its rolling hills, ocean-carved cliffs, and unassuming towns and villages built around halcyon bays.
 The former fishing village of Porto Côvo is most deserving of your attention, not least because of its close proximity to numerous beaches, including the extremely pretty Samouqueira Beach.
 It’s so named because of its exceptional rock formations and caves that warrant admiration and exploration during low tide.

 We recommend heading to camping Ilha do Pessegueiro.

 The Algarve is home to some of Portugal’s, and therefore Europe’s, best surfing.
 To the surfer crowd Praia da Bordeira is spoken about with reverence yet surprisingly, most other people tend not to have heard about what is unquestionably one of Europe’s finest beaches.

 Pack up your Siesta Campervan and immediately head towards Carrapateira, a short drive north from Sagres or south from Aljezur.
 A couple of kilometres below the sleepy village of Carrapateira, you’ll find Bordeira in all its wild glory.
 Backed by huge sand dunes, limestone cliffs and a river, its three kilometres of continuous golden sand and crashing surf is a sight to behold.

-The surrounding cliffs are easily accessible by tarmac road and offering ample opportunity to park and admire the sunset, or sunrise if you don’t mind running the risk of a wild camping fine from the GNR.
+The surrounding cliffs are easily accessible by tarmac road and offering ample opportunity to park and admire the sunset, or sunrise.
+It is illegal to wild camp here and the authorities will issue a fine.

 A mere 40 or so minutes’ drive from Faro you can find one of the eastern Algarve’s best-kept secrets: Tavira Island (Ilha de Tavira), a sandbar island that stretches southwest from Tavira, reaching almost to Fuseta.